Metro Managers Program

 • Foster regional relationships and problem-solving by expanding participant networks across county and state lines.

-• Aid mentees in developing goals and pathways toward a career in city/county management.
+• Aid mentees in developing goals and pathways toward a growing career in city/county management.

-• Create an environment where mentors can effectively and efficiently pass on knowledge and wisdom pertaining to local government and city/county management.
+• Create an environment where mentors can share knowledge and wisdom about local government and city/county management effectively and efficiently.

-• Match seasoned chief or deputy administrative officials with aspiring future managers for an 18-month learning experience.
+• Match seasoned chief or deputy administrative officials with aspiring future managers for a 12-month learning experience.

 Program conclusion

-Upon completion of the 18-month program, mentees and mentors will be asked to complete an evaluation regarding their experience and the usefulness of the program.
-Mentors and mentees will also receive a certificate of completion to officially mark the end of the program.
+Upon completion of the program, mentees and mentors complete an evaluation regarding their experience and the utility of the program.
+All participants receive a certificate of completion, which will officially mark the end of the program.

 Program fees